jafingerhut/lpc10/README.md

-If someone has advice that is quick and easy to follow on learning the legal status of the original code I started from, and/or to make it clear to others what copyright and license my modifications are released under, I would be curious to know that.
-I am perfectly happy to say any of the following, if it is true or can easily be made true:
+If someone has advice that is quick and easy to follow on learning the legal status of the original code I started from, and/or to make it even more clear to others what copyright and license my modifications are released under, I would be curious to know that.

-+ Public domain, or copyright by "insert-name-here"
-+ Some permissive open source license such as BSD, MIT, Apache 2, etc.
-  I do not have interest in releasing it under any variation of the GPL.

 # Uses of this code